michaelts1/Zip-file-Bruteforcer/Readme.md

-# Zip-file-Bruteforcer
+# Zip File Dictionary Attack
-A program created with python 3 for bruteforcing zip files.
+A program created with python 3 for cracking zip files using a dictionary attack.

 ### Note:
-This program only works with **zip** files encrypted using CryptoZip.
+This program only works with **zip** files encrypted using **CryptoZip**.

-Don't use for illegal means.